What is Linkup?

 The Problem

-In order to run Peter, Mary, and Paul’s environment, they would need deployed copies of all necessary services: frontend, backend, and auth.
-Traditionally, we would need 9 running services for these environments to work.
+To run Peter, Mary, and Paul’s environment, they would each need deployed copies of all necessary services: frontend, backend, and auth.
+Traditionally, that would mean 9 running services.

 Linkup’s Solution